-In most of the emergencies involving urological organs (kidneys, bladder, prostate, penis and testes) a prompt diagnosis and treatment is required.
+In most Urological emergencies (kidneys, bladder, prostate, penis and testes problems) a prompt diagnosis and treatment is required.

 - Acute testicular pain: Sudden pain in the testis is usually due to torsion.
 It is also manifested in testicular infection or testicular cancer.
 If in doubt always seek help in accident & emergency department or from a urologist.